agdestein/IncompressibleNavierStokes.jl/docs/src/equations/spatial.md

 = 0
 ```

-which can also be written in the matrix form
+which can also be written in the matrix form using the half-index notation

 ```math
 M V_h = M_x u_h + M_y v_h = 0,